midtown-ai/glossary/_posts/2024-05-14-physical-car.markdown

     * Big LED flashlight (left) -
     * Status 4-LEDs
       * Can be on, blinking, rapid-blinking, or off
-      * 4-LED rapid- blinking - there is a problem
+      * 4-LED rapid- blinking - there is a problem <== possibly input power voltage is out of range and input elect is fried!
       * 1-2-3-4-LED solid + 1 blink - show charging level
       * 4-LED solid - fully charged
       * 1-2-3-4-LED blinking - shows discharge level when powering an external device